mobizt/Firebase-ESP32/README.md

 // Optional, set number of error resumable queues Firebase.setMaxErrorQueue(fbdo, 30);

 // Optional, use classic HTTP GET and POST requests.
 // This option allows get and delete functions (PUT and DELETE HTTP requests) works for
 // device connected behind the Firewall that allows only GET and POST requests.
 Firebase.enableClassicRequest(fbdo, true);

+// Since v4.4.x, BearSSL engine was used, the SSL buffer need to be set.
+// Large data transmission may require larger RX buffer, otherwise connection issue or data read time out can be occurred. fbdo.setBSSLBufferSize(4096 /* Rx buffer size in bytes from 512 - 16384 */, 1024 /* Tx buffer size in bytes from 512 - 16384 */);

-// Optional, set the size of HTTP response buffer
+// Limit the size of response payload to be collected in FirebaseData fbdo.setResponseSize(2048);
-// Prevent out of memory for large payload but data may be truncated and can't determine its type. fbdo.setResponseSize(8192); // minimum size is 4096 bytes

 ```
+See [other authentication examples](/examples/Authentications) for more sign in methods.

+## Memory Options

-## Memory Options for ESP32
+### Memory Options for ESP32

 In ESP32 module that has PSRAM installed, you can enable it and set the library to use this external memory instead.

-### Arduino IDE
+#### Arduino IDE

 To enable PSRAM in ESP32 module.

 ![Enable PSRAM in ESP32](/media/images/ESP32-PSRAM.png)

-### PlatformIO IDE
+#### PlatformIO IDE

 In PlatformIO on VSCode or Atom IDE, add the following build_flags in your project's platformio.ini file.